wbbradley/paco/README.md

 # lex

-I'm implementing a parser combinator library.
-This is a good starter project for learning Rust.
+This is a parser combinator library.